Giallo Point and his grimy delivery: enter the man from Crate Divizion.

 What is the state of the Crate Divizion collective?
 Does it still exist?

-In the last 5 years, you have collaborated with people like Tha God Fahim, Napoleon Da Legend, Daniel Son, Him-Lo, Buze Brovaz, SonnyJim and so on.
+In the last 5 years only, you have collaborated with people like Tha God Fahim, Napoleon Da Legend, Daniel Son, Him-Lo, Buze Brovaz, SonnyJim and so on.
 Does collaborate with different artists always follow the same pattern, or things are different every time?
 Is there a general collaboration process?

 It’s all pretty much the same process but the hardest part is making sure the beat styles always connect.